scode/docs/docs/source/hardware/thinkpad_t580_linux.rst

 simulate left/right mouse buttons).

 The further up the touchpad you go, the harder you need to press to generate a click.
-The implicdation is that as you move your hand around while moving the cursor, it's a crapshoot as to what it feels like to click the touchpad - and if you're far up enough you end up with a lot of "ugh the click didn't take" situations.
+The implication is that as you move your hand around while moving the cursor, it's a crapshoot as to what it feels like to click the touchpad - and if you're far up enough you end up with a lot of "ugh the click didn't take" situations.